15 Afrocentric Wall Art Ideas for a Modern Living Room

 A curated set of three framed portraits does what a single piece cannot — it creates a world on your wall.
 These colorful, fashion-forward Black female portraits bring joy, personality, and cultural pride to a living room in a way that feels genuinely contemporary.

-Styling tip: Space all three panels equally and hang at eye level.
+Styling tip: space all three panels equally and hang at eye level.
 The colorful palette works best against a neutral white or cream wall where the portraits can really pop.

 How to Choose Afrocentric Wall Art That Fits a Modern Living Room